Fintan O'Toole

 Fintan O'Toole (born 16 February 1958) is an Irish journalist, literary editor, and drama critic for The Irish Times, for which he has written since 1988.
 He was drama critic for the New York Daily News from 1997 to 2001 and is Advising Editor and a regular contributor to The New York Review of Books.
 He is also an author, literary critic, historical writer and political commentator.

-In 2011, O'Toole was named by The Observer as one of "Britain's top 300 intellectuals", despite not being British nor living in the United Kingdom.
+In 2011, The Observer named O'Toole one of "Britain's top 300 intellectuals", despite not being British or living in the United Kingdom.
 Between 2012 and 2024, O'Toole was a visiting lecturer in Irish letters at Princeton University and contributed to the Fund for Irish Studies Series.

 Early life and education

 O'Toole was born in Dublin in a working-class family.
 He was educated at Scoil Íosagáin and Coláiste Chaoimhín in Crumlin (both run by the Christian Brothers) and at University College Dublin (UCD).
 He graduated from the university in 1978 with a Bachelor of Arts in English and philosophy.